LittleBigRefresh/Docs/topics/discord/information.md

 7. We are not obligated to offer you any technical support if we find that you pirated your copy of the game.
 Assisting you with your illegally obtained copy could potentially lead to legal issues with Sony, which we'd prefer to avoid.
 ## Enforcement

 We generally try to be hands-off when it comes to punishment.
-In most cases, the offending content will simply be deleted or you will receive a verbal warning.
+In most cases, the offending content will simply be deleted, or you will receive a verbal warning.

 In more extreme cases, you will be muted for anywhere between an hour and a week.
-This mostly happens after persisting after being told to stop doing something by a staff member.
+This mostly happens after persisting and being told to stop doing something by a staff member.

 More often than not, a compromise by a staff member is given.
 For example, one may be told to move to a different channel or thread.
 Not following this advice will almost definitely result in a mute.